yml-org/fe-component-library/packages/link/README.md

 We developed this starter kit to implement a web session player for our open source SaaS [browserbot](https://browserbot.io/).

-If you want to contribute or share soem thoughts, just get in touch with us.
+If you want to contribute or share some thoughts, just get in touch with us.

 Enjoy.